jhpyle/docassemble/_docs/config.md

 the user.
 If you have set up a [Google API key](#google), it will use the [Google Cloud Translation API] to prepare "first draft" translations for any [ISO-639-1] language you designate.

+The "Utilities" page will also allow you to download an [XLSX] or [XLIFF] file in the appropriate format.
+If you provide an [XLSX] that is not in exactly the right format, **docassemble** will not be able to read your file.

+If **docassemble** is not able to read any of the files listed under `words`, errors will be written to the `uwsgi.log` file, which you can find in [Logs].
+If you find that your translations are not being used, make sure to check `uwsgi.log` for errors.

 Users of **docassemble** have contributed translations of built-in system phrases.
 These are available in the `docassemble.base`